Terrabits/alpine-ca/README.md

 ```

 `sudo`, `chown` and `chmod` are necessary because of permissions issues with files created by docker on the local file system.
 The last two commands make you the owner with full permissions.

+## Bugs

+There is a related Alpine Linux bug, [#9505](https://bugs.alpinelinux.org/issues/9505), relating to the re-location of various files.
+There is a work-around in place in this project, albeit a sub-optimal one.